Chapter 7: Conspiracy Theory

 “Just some guys I vibe with, they clued me in.
 Hell, the word is out on the streets.
 I just happened to get to him first.”

 “Look, I have no problem taking responsibility for what I did, but I ain’t taking nobody down with me.”

-“Fair enough, so why is there a price on Mr. Boyce’s head?”
+“Fair enough Mr. Miller.
+So, why is there a price on Mr. Boyce’s head?”

 “All I was told is he’s got a big mouth.
 Rats like him have to be eradicated ’cause they’re a threat to the coming new world order.”

 “New world order?
 That sounds like some illuminati bullshit.
 I hate to break the news to you pal, that organization hasn’t existed since the 1700s,” quipped Hector.

 “That’s what you think,” Archer snapped.